China fund sees economy meeting growth goal

 According to its last annual report, 43.8 percent of the CIC's global assets were invested in North America at the end of 2011, 29.6 percent in Asia and the Pacific, 20.6 percent in Europe, 4.7 percent in Latin America, and 1.3 percent in Africa.

-Fully owned subsidiary Central Huijin has controlling stakes in key Chinese state-owned banks and financial institutions.
+Fully owned subsidiary Central Huijin has controlling stakes in key state-owned banks and financial institutions.

 Jin, who has said in the past China cannot help heavily indebted euro zone countries by buying their assets without seeing clear solutions to sovereign debt problems, declined to say if he saw euro zone assets as a good buy now.